-At Cat Clinic North serving Kentwood, Grand Rapids, Rockford and West Michigan, your cat's health care is our top priority.
+At Cat Clinic North - serving Kentwood, Grand Rapids, Rockford and West Michigan - your cat's health care is our top priority.
 We accept appointments and walk-in clients.
 Please call us at (616) 364-1211 if you have any questions or to schedule an appointment.

 We provide everything your cat needs to stay healthy or become as healthy as possible, from vaccines, spaying, and neutering, to specialized care such as ultrasound and radioactive iodine treatment of hyperthyroid cats*.
-We provide high-quality, full service veterinary medical technology, advanced surgical procedures and high-tech diagnostic equipment to all our clients.
-Our state of the art medical care is balanced with our commitment to old-fashioned care, compassion, and respect for our patients and clients.
+We provide high-quality, full service veterinary medical technology, advanced surgical procedures and high-tech diagnostic equipment to all our patients.
+Our state of the art medical care is balanced with our commitment to customer service, compassion, and respect for our patients and clients.

-We are proud that Kentwood Cat Clinic and Cat Clinic North are both certified as Cat Friendly practicing the Gold standard.
+We are proud that Kentwood Cat Clinic and Cat Clinic North are both certified as Cat Friendly, practicing the Gold standard.

 Dr. Tammy P. Sadek

 Dr. Tammy Sadek graduated first in her class at the University of Minnesota in 1984.
 She founded the Kentwood Cat Clinic in 1987.
 Dr. Sadek's interests include internal medicine, ultrasound, behavioral counseling, and geriatric medicine.
 Dr. Sadek is Board Certified in Feline Practice by the American Board of Veterinary Practitioners and was the consulting veterinarian for Hope College for several years.
-She has two children, several cats, and a tolerant husband.
-Sadek loves to travel, and also is enjoying exploring the world of jewelry making and enameling.
+She has two children, one grandchild, several cats, and a tolerant husband.
+Dr. Sadek loves to travel, and also is enjoying exploring the world of jewelry making and enameling.